SLA Industries: Second Edition

 A second Kickstarter was announced in July 2021 for the first sourcebooks for SLA Industries 2nd Edition to start on the 24th of August 2021.
 The first two books announced are Threat Analysis 1: Collateral and Species Guide 1: Shaktar/Wraithen.

 SLA Industries 2nd Edition won a Judges' Spotlight award in the 2021 ENnies.

+A third Kickstarter was announced in June 2024 for the 2nd Threat Analysis Sourcebook: CULT and an Operative's Handbook to start on the 18th of June 2024.